 - Employee portion of Social Security and Medicare taxes

 - Each employee’s net pay

 - Employer benefits contributions, if applicable

-Besides the employee-specific data shown above, you’ll also see totals on your payroll register for each line item above.
-You can see total hours worked for all employees, and the total gross pay for the pay period, allowing you to calculate the overhead costs of employing your team.
+Besides the employee-specific data shown above, you’ll also see totals on your payroll register for each line item.
+You can see the total hours worked for all employees, as well as the total gross pay for the pay period, allowing you to calculate the overhead costs of employing your team.